Linuxfabrik/monitoring-plugins/check-plugins/pip-updates/README.md

                    [--no-index] [--not-required] [--pre] [--test TEST]
                    [--user] [--virtualenv VIRTUALENV] [-w WARN]

-Checks if there are outdated Python packages, installed via `pip`.
+Checks for outdated Python packages installed via pip.
+Reports the number of packages with available updates and lists them.
+Alerts when the count exceeds the configured threshold.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the critical threshold for the number of pending
+  -c, --critical CRIT   CRIT threshold for the number of outdated packages.
-                        updates.
                         Default: 100
-  --exclude EXCLUDE     Exclude specified package from the output.
+  --exclude EXCLUDE     Package name to exclude from the output.
+Can be
+                        specified multiple times.
   --extra-index-url EXTRA_INDEX_URL
-                        Extra URLs of package indexes to use in addition to --index-url.
+                        Extra URL of a package index to use in addition to --index-url.
 Should follow the same rules as --index- url.
+Can be specified multiple times.
   --find-links FIND_LINKS
-                        If a URL or path to an html file, then parse for links to archives such as sdist (.tar.gz) or wheel (.whl) files.
-If a local path or file:// URL that's a directory, then look for archives in the directory listing.
-Links to VCS project URLs are not supported.
+                        URL or path to an HTML file to parse for links to archives (.tar.gz, .whl).
+If a local path or file:// URL pointing to a directory, look for archives in the directory listing.
+VCS project URLs are not supported.
+                        Can be specified multiple times.
   --index-url INDEX_URL
-                        Base URL of the Python Package Index.
-This should point to a repository compliant with PEP 503 (the simple repository API) or a local directory laid out in the same format.
+                        Base URL of the Python Package Index (PEP 503 compliant repository or local directory in the same format).
   --local               If in a virtualenv that has global access, do not list
                         globally-installed packages.
-  --no-index            Ignore package index (only looking at --find-links
+  --no-index            Ignore the package index and only look at --find-links
-                        URLs instead).
+                        URLs.
-  --not-required        List packages that are not dependencies of installed
+  --not-required        Only list packages that are not dependencies of other
-                        packages.
+                        installed packages.
   --pre                 Include pre-release and development versions.
 By
                         default, pip only finds stable versions.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
-  --user                Only output packages installed in user-site.
+  --user                Only check packages installed in the user-site
+                        directory.
   --virtualenv VIRTUALENV
-                        Path to the virtualenv that will be activated before checking for updates.
+                        Path to a virtualenv activate script to source before checking for updates.
 Example: `/opt/sphinx-
                         venv/bin/activate`
-  -w, --warning WARN    Set the warning threshold for the number of pending
+  -w, --warning WARN    WARN threshold for the number of outdated packages.
-                        updates.
                         Default: 10
 ```